 But, when it comes to grooming each other (and their humans), cat-to-cat cleaning serves a range of different purposes.
 Cats lick each other (and their humans) to communicate, show affection, and, sometimes, out of survival instinct.
-This communal grooming behavior is called allogrooming, and here’s why your cat does (or doesn’t!) allogroom their furry housemates.
+This communal grooming behaviour is called allogrooming, and here’s why your cat does (or doesn’t!) allogroom their furry housemates.

 1. Cats Groom To Show Their Bond

 “With preferred individuals, cats demonstrate bonding with one another through allogrooming,” says Steve Dale, CABC, public pet speaker and author of Good Cat!
-And he emphasizes preferred individuals—a cat won’t allogroom any random cat.
+And he emphasises preferred individuals—a cat won’t allogroom any random cat.

 “They have to be individuals who have a relationship—a special relationship,” Dale says.
 In outdoor colonies, this relationship is typically reserved for close family members.
 Littermates, and mothers and their kittens may have this bond, for example.
 Also, cats who have been together for an extended amount of time, (typically years not months) can show this level of connection.